sizovs/PipelinR/README.md

 ```

 ## Pipeline
 A **pipeline** mediates between commands and handlers.
 You send commands to the pipeline.
-When the pipeline receives a command, it sends the command through a sequence of pipeline steps and finally invokes the matching command handler. `Pipelinr` is a default implementation of a `Pipeline` interface.
+When the pipeline receives a command, it sends the command through a sequence of pipeline steps and finally invokes the matching command handler. `Pipelinr` is a default implementation of `Pipeline` interface.

 To construct a `Pipeline`, create an instance of `Pipelinr` and provide a list of command handlers: